Build a pond by digging an informal wildlife pond from the outside area into the inside area in stages:

 - The inside shape of the top shelf does not need to match the outside shape of the pond.

-- Taking a straight line across a rounded end of the pond can make a good sized shelf.
+- Take a straight line across the rounded end of the pond and make a good-sized shelf platform.

-- Then you can use groups of aquatic plants together rather than have them lined up around the water rim like a parade of soldiers.
+- A wider shelf means you can use groups of aquatic plants together rather than have them lined up around the rim.

-- Shelf should be wide enough for a line of stones on the outside rim of the pond and some plants on the deeper water side of the shelf.
+- The shelf should be wide enough for a line of stones on the outside rim of the shelf and some plants on the deeper water side.

 - You will not touch this shelf level area again.